run-llama/llama_index/docs/module_guides/loading/ingestion_pipeline/root.md

 Using the `document.doc_id` or `node.ref_doc_id` as a grounding point, the ingestion pipeline will actively look for duplicate documents.

-It works by
+It works by:

 - Storing a map of `doc_id` -> `document_hash`
+- If a vector store is attached:
-- If a duplicate `doc_id` is detected, and the hash has changed, the document will be re-processed
+  - If a duplicate `doc_id` is detected, and the hash has changed, the document will be re-processed and upserted
-- If the hash has not changed, the document will skipped in the pipeline
+  - If a duplicate `doc_id` is detected and the hash is unchanged, the node is skipped
+- If only a vector store is not attached:
+  - Checks all existing hashes for each node
+  - If a duplicate is found, the node is skipped
+  - Otherwise, the node is processed

+**NOTE:** If we do not attach a vector store, we can only check for and remove duplicate inputs.

 ```python
 from llama_index.ingestion import IngestionPipeline